 Financial Recovery Program

-Treatment Plan Your treatment plan is all about purging the bad assets from your portfolio and trading them for good, functional assets.
-Treatment is also about catching up on your savings and tamping down on spending.
+Treatment is all about purging the bad assets from your portfolio and replacing them with good, functional assets.
+It's also about catching up on your savings and tamping down spending.

-Implementation Getting it done is the bottleneck in so many areas of our lives.
-We’ll help you implement at every level, from paperwork to consulting with other financial professionals on your team.
+It's easy for financial tasks to end up in the bottleneck.
+You're busy!
+We’ll help you implement your turnaround at every level, from paperwork to consulting with other financial professionals on your team.

 1. Convert bad assets to good assets.
 Your decisions around unproductive financial assets are key to whether your financial turnaround will succeed.

 2. Optimize savings.
 Always direct your next savings dollar to toward the highest risk-adjusted after-tax savings opportunity.

 3. Pay yourself first and make it automatic.
 Make your monthly savings or debt payments happen automatically, before a single dollar makes it into your discretionary spending account.